LINGuistLIU/fairseq_transformer_for_inflection/README.md

 $ ./generate_eval.sh eng dev
 ```

 The current script generates only with the best model on the training data.
-You can modify line 19 of the *generate_eval.sh* to make it generate with other models.
+You can modify line 19 of ```generate_eval.sh``` to make it generate with other models.